dusanlekic22/MiniC-Compiler/README.md

 # MiniC-Compiler
-Flex and Bison C compiler, where the language contains basic C expressions and statements.
+Flex and Bison MiniC compiler, where the MiniC language contains basic C expressions and statements.
+The compiler compiles MiniC into assembly code.